Why is there night and day?

 What does T.I.E. stand for?

 Ah, yes!
 A Star Wars question!
 T.I.E., as in T.I.E. fighter, stands for Twin Ion Engine.
-It’s two engines that created positively charged particles (called ions) using a gas (like xenon) then accelerating the ion through an electrically charged field.
+It’s tiefightertwo engines that created positively charged particles (called ions) using a gas (like xenon) then accelerating the ion through an electrically charged field.
 When the ion is accelerated from the back of the fighter, due to Newton’s 3rd law, for every action there is an equal and opposite reaction.
 Hence, the ion is shoved backward and the fighter is pushed forward.
 This is real science, not science fiction.
 NASA has it’s own ion engines currently in use!
 They’ve just upped one on Mr. Lucas though.
 The probe used in the Dawn mission to study two protoplanets in the asteroid belt , Vesta and Ceres, do one better than TIE fighters.
 The Dawn probe uses three ion engines.

 What’s a vaccine?